Motivic multiplicativity of complete intersections: Motivic multiple twist-multiplicativity

-The first step of answering to Question \ref{ques2.5} is to bound the motivic multiple multiplicativity defect.
-We will take into account the following prediction. \begin{conjecture} Let $X$ be a smooth connected projective variety of dimension $n$ equipped with a CK decomposition.
-Then any CK decomposition of $X$ is $m$-fold $mn$-multiplicative for any integer $m\geq 2$.
+A first step toward answering Question \ref{ques2.5} is to obtain upper bounds for the motivic multiple multiplicativity defect.
+We are led to the following prediction. \begin{conjecture} Let $X$ be a smooth connected projective variety of dimension $n$ endowed with a CK decomposition.
+Then any CK decomposition of $X$ is $m$-fold $mn$-multiplicative for every integer $m\geq 2$.
 In particular, $\mathfrak{d}_m(X)\leq mn$. \end{conjecture}